robertopsouto/cuda_training/2_atomics_reductions_warp/README.md

 $ srun --reservation=curso --gres=gpu:1 nsys profile --stats=true -t cuda --cuda-memory-usage=true matrix_sums
 ```

-Remember our top 2 CUDA optimization priorities from the previous session: **lots of threads** and **efficient use of the memory subsystem**.
+Remember our top 2 CUDA optimization priorities from the previous session: **lots of threads** and **efficient use of the memory subsystem** a high rate of **bits-in-flight**.
 The original `row_sums` kernel misses the mark for the memory objective.
 What we've learned about reductions should guide you.
 There are probably several ways to tackle this:

 - Write a straightforward parallel reduction, run it on a row, and use a for-loop to loop the kernel over all rows
 - Assign a warp to each row to perform everything in one kernel call